 3. Incorporate strength training into your weekly routine

-4. Ensure your trainers are comfortable and in good condition
+4. Ensure your running shoes are comfortable and in good condition

 5. Dress accordingly for the weather